 The financial statements have been prepared on an accruals basis.
+The Plan's functional and presentational currency is pounds sterling.

 Investments (policies adopted for the purpose of calculating the Group Transfer Out)

 Quoted investments are valued on the basis of the bid price on the relevant stock market.